dougeby/IntuneDocs/intune/what-is-intune.md

     * [Where did my features go in Azure?](ui-changes.md) is a reference to show you the specific workflows and UIs that have changed with the move to Azure.
     * [Intune classic groups in the Azure portal](groups-get-started.md) explains the implications of the shift to Azure Active Directory security groups for group management.

-This topic, as well as the entire Microsoft Intune documentation set, is continuously updated.
-If you have suggestions you'd like to see, leave feedback in the topic comments.
-We'd love to hear from you.

 Highlights of the Microsoft Intune experience in the Azure portal include:

 - An integrated console for all your Enterprise Mobility + Security (EMS) components